-Agua Furiosa, CONTRA-TIEMPO's newest evening length work, challenges audiences to confront harsh realities of race in our country.
+Agua Furiosa challenges audiences to confront harsh realities of race in our country.
 Inspired by Shakespeare’s The Tempest and Oya, the Afro-Cuban deity of wind and storms, artistic director and choreographer Ana María Alvarez, harnesses her unique Urban-Latin movement approach to create a visually stunning and thought provoking evening of dance performance.
 Agua Furiosa merges call and response, a live vocalist, water themes, fierce physicality and the performers’ own personal narratives.
 Audiences walk away from Agua Furiosa, impacted and inspired to locate themselves inside the complex and transforming conversation of race in America.
 Creative collaborators include sound designer d. sabela grimes, vocalist Pyeng Threadgill, lighting designer Masha Tsimring and dramaturg Michael Garces.

 For more information and a link to resources about the themes and inspiration driving Agua Furiosa, check out our blog.
 You can also read the program notes from the show's premiere at the Center for the Art of Performance at UCLA, and view a trailer of the work.